 - the defendant’s family

-If you, or someone you know has been charged with drug possession call our Criminal Law team today for a consultation to get your best defence underway.
+If you, or someone you know has been charged with drug possession contact our Criminal Law team today for a consultation to get your best defence underway.

 *The material provided in our information sheets is for general knowledge only and is not a substitute for independent legal advice.
 For further information about the issues affecting you, please contact one of our experienced and professional lawyers for expert advice.